-The College's financial position at June 30, 2022 shows assets and deferred outflows of \$143,327,772, liabilities and deferred inflows of \$115,811,962 and net position of \$27,515,810, which was an increase from the prior year of \$15,587,996.
-This was primarily due to fluctuations in timing of state support, fluctuations from net pension liability reporting changes through GASB 68, and a large receivable related to Federal COVID relief funds, all of which are described below.
+The College's financial position at June 30, 2023 shows assets and deferred outflows of \$150,252,560, liabilities and deferred inflows of \$131,550,135 and net position of \$18,702,425, which was a decrease from the prior year of \$8,814,569.
+This was primarily due to fluctuations in state support described below and fluctuations from net pension liability reporting changes through GASB 68.
+This adjustment, which is based on actuarial assumptions used throughout the Public Employees Retirement System, dramatically impacts expense categories and reduces unrestricted net position.
+These reporting requirements are designed to create transparency regarding the college's portion of the unfunded liability for the larger system in which it participates.
+The related adjustments do not have a direct impact on budget based reporting as shown in schedules 1 through 7.

-The state aid timing adjustment for the 2021-22 statements is based on a senate bill passed by the Oregon legislature in 2003 delaying the final quarterly payment to community colleges for the last year of every biennium.
-The result is five quarterly payments received in the first year of the biennium (2021-22) and only three in the last year of the biennium (prior year 2020-21).
+A second large adjustment for the 2022-23 statements is based on a senate bill passed by the Oregon legislature in 2003 delaying the final quarterly payment to community colleges for the last year of every biennium.
+For 2022-23 that final payment of \$6,085,266 was received in July 2023 and therefore was not included in the College's financial statements for 2022-23.
+The College received three quarterly payments in 2022-23 compared to five quarterly payments received in 2021-22.
 The delayed payment of state funding has the effect of decreasing current assets in odd numbered years and increasing them in even numbered years.